scriptPilot/app-framework/DOCUMENTATION.md

 *App Framework* does support all possibilities for nested routing, described [for Framework7-Vue](http://framework7.io/vue/navigation-router.html).
 You have just to put the file name as component property, the page component will be imported automatically later on.

 *App Framework* completes and checks the *app/routes.json* file automatically on any test or build command.
+So, you do not have to manage it manually.
 To disable the completion, set `completeRoutesFile: false` in the configuration file.

 You have to take care for the following rules when you name your *app/pages/ ... .vue* files: